2 Samuel 21

 - John 1:4-5In him was life; and the life was the light of men.
 And the light shineth in darkness; and the darkness comprehended it not.The light David's men feared to lose (v.
 17) - in the greater Son of David, a Light the darkness could not put out.

-- John 10:11I am the good shepherd: the good shepherd giveth his life for the sheep.The foreshadow of verse 17 turned inside out - the King who was not shielded, but laid down His life.
+- John 10:11I am the good shepherd: the good shepherd giveth his life for the sheep.The foreshadow of verse 17 turned inside out - the King who went unshielded and laid down His life for the sheep.

 - Romans 8:37Nay, in all these things we are more than conquerors through him that loved us.The truth of verse 22 carried forward - the giants fall, and the victory belongs to the King and His people together.